 - Albt.
 E. Naldrett, aged 22, who immigrated to the United States, in 1895

 Naldrett Settlers in United States in the 20th Century

-- Henry Allan Naldrett, aged 38, who emigrated to the United States from Langport, England, in 1914
+- Henry Allan Naldrett, aged 38, who immigrated to the United States from Langport, England, in 1914

 - Henry Allen Naldrett, aged 39, who landed in America from Keynsham, England, in 1915